MISP/misp-opendata/blogpost.md

 ### Delete data from an Open data portal

 Deleting data from an Open data portal requires less information than what is needed to create or modify some content.
+The MISP server url does not matter anymore in the case of a deletion, but we can still specify which Open data portal to query.
-As we already explained that datasets and resources can be identified by their title, we only need to identify which dataset or resource to delete and thus no longer need to add additional fields in the query.
+As we already explained that datasets and resources can be identified by their title, we only need then to identify which dataset or resource to delete and thus no longer need to add additional fields in the query.

 Which gives us the following example:
 ```